 MMSMP Tough Coat is a water-based non-yellowing wipe on poly, it’s perfect for high-traffic areas such as table tops.
 It can be brushed on or wiped on and I use it a lot for bleed through (bonus).
 When you achieve a ‘chippy’ finish and you don’t want any more chipping (which can happen over time) a coat of tough coat seals in the paint chips and leaves a nice matte finish.
 Easy water clean up.

 Chalk paint comes ready to use in a can.
 It has a reputation for being a no-prep paint ( although some prep is alway required even if it’s only a good clean!).
 It has a thick consistency and can be used in lots of different ways to get different effects.
-It can be allowed to thicken to make texture, watered down to make a paint wash and a dye for fabric.
+It can be allowed to thicken to make texture, watered down to make a paint wash, and a dye for fabric.
 It is a porous paint and needs to be sealed.
-Wax is the preferred method to seal Chalk Paint although it can be sealed with a varnish or poly water-based top coat.
-We only use Chalk Paint if a customer specifically asks for it on a custom job now and never ever wax it, we always seal with a water based varnish.
-It is easily distressed and is often use for Shabby Chic style painting.
-We stock GraceMary Chalk & Clay Paint at our shop, it’s water based and VOC free and it has a matt finish that is harder wearing than other brands of chalk paint on the market.
-It has a fantastic colour palette and a clear and dark wax in the range.
-Chalk Paint is easy water clean up.
+Wax is the preferred method to seal Chalk Paint although it can be sealed with a varnish or poly water-based topcoat.
+We only use Chalk Paint if a customer specifically asks for it on a custom job now and never ever wax it, we always seal with a water-based varnish.
+It is easily distressed and is often used for Shabby Chic style painting.

 Fusion Mineral Paint.